 How should we store samples?

-When you receive a sample, mark it with the supplier’s name and the date of its arrival.
+When you receive a sample, mark it with the supplier’s name, SKU, and the date of its arrival.

 The sample is your quality reference that shall be stored as long as you stay in business.
 You might also want to order a few additional samples so you got something to show your own customers.

 Another mistake you better avoid is to send back your only remaining sample to the supplier as a part of the order confirmation.
-If you’re left without product samples you’ll have a very hard time to prove non-compliance in case of failed production.
+If you’re left without product samples you’ll have a very hard time proving non-compliance in case of failed production.